choROPeNt/3D-NEAPEL/README.md

 ```
 which python
 ```
-to get the whole root path of python
+to get the whole root path of your current python distribution

 ### VS-Code